bitcoincashorg/bitcoincash.org/README.md

 ### How to run the site locally

 **Note**: *BitcoinCash.org is changing to Gatsby.
-See the [README in the v2 directory](./v2) to see the new installation directory.
+See the [README in the v2 directory](./v2) to see the new installation instructions.
 The instructions below are for the older version of the site.*

 In order to build and run the site you need Ruby 💎 and Docker 🐳.
 Then run: